-• Allocation of joint accounts to depositors: the balance in an account held by multiple depositors will be allocated to them on a pro rata basis, unless a different contractual allocation is documented in the bank's records.
+- Allocation of joint accounts to depositors: - the balance in an account held by multiple depositors will be allocated to them on a pro rata basis, unless a different contractual allocation is documented in the bank's records.
 If so, the bank must state such different allocation in the SCV file.
 The allocation process will require specific attention if a beneficiary has multiple accounts or shares accounts with other beneficiaries.
-The allocation must not involve (legal) representatives, authorised agents or sureties.
+The allocation must not involve (legal) representatives, authorised agents or sureties. - No debt set-off: DBN has no authority to set off debts.
+Debts (including overdrafts on current accounts or a negative amount in interest not yet set off against the deposit) cannot be set off against positive balances.